dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 So once I have all the files I need downloaded and linked to with scrips tags in my html it is time to make use of them.
 In this example I made a few helper methods that make use of the classes that are added to Three.js with the additional files.

-If it is any additional help I also based this example off of one of the three.js examples on making fat lines as well.
+If it is any additional help I also based this example off of one of the three.js examples on [making fat lines](https://github.com/mrdoob/three.js/blob/master/examples/webgl_lines_fat.html).
+That example makes use of some more additional assets from the lines folder of the three.js repository.
+What I did here though is break things down into helpers to make things a little more fine grain, and cover each method in detail in order to help explain things better.
+When making your own example you might choose to do the same, improving on this, or just simply making it different in some way.

 ## 2.1 - The createFatLineGemomety helper